laristra/flecsi/flecsi-tutorial/04-fields/FIELDS.md

 # Fields

-In FleCSI, a field is a logical array that is defined at each index of an index space.
+In FleCSI, a field is a logical array that is defined on an index space.
 The elements of the field are defined through a template argument, so that, with some restrictions, a field element can be any P.O.D. or user-defined type.

 Fields must be registered with the FleCSI runtime.
 This is somewhat analogous to defining a variable in C++, except that variables in FleCSI